MicrosoftDocs/connected-spaces/articles/connected-spaces-discontinued.md

 ### What is being announced about Dynamics 365 Connected Spaces preview?

-Effective April 4, 2023, Dynamics 365 Connected Spaces preview will be discontinued for all customers.
+Since April 4, 2023, Dynamics 365 Connected Spaces preview is discontinued for all customers.

-Current customers who have a trial license for Dynamics 365 Connected Spaces preview can continue to access the service and generate usage data until the trial expires on April 4, 2023.

 ### Why is Dynamics 365 Connected Spaces preview being discontinued?